emerywebster/emerywebster.github.io/_posts/2015-11-19-the-mom-test.md

 2. **Collect** useful information (identify what they really care about)
 3. **Implement**/share learning so your team can properbly build and sell a solution.

 It's also a surprisingly fun read.
-Rather than regurgitating and summarizing its many key points (which I end up doing below anyway) I'll showcase an example of [Rob Fitzpatrick](http://twitter.com/robfitz)'s style below:
+Rather than regurgitating and summarizing its many key points (which I end up doing below anyway) I'll showcase a quick example:

 ---